Absorption and scattering of massless scalar waves by Frolov black holes: Introduction

 With the advent of gravitational-wave astronomy and black hole imaging\cite{maggiore2008gravitational1,maggiore2008gravitational2,creighton2012gravitational,sathyaprakash2009physics,hughes2003listening,abbott2016observation}, understanding the interaction between waves and black holes has become more crucial than ever.
 The scattering and absorption of fields by black holes provide powerful probes of spacetime structure and tests of general relativity\cite{anderson2002scattering,newton2013scattering}.
 Related wave-scattering phenomena have also been discussed in alternative gravitational settings, e.g., for (quasi-)spherical gravitational waves scattered from black strings in massive gravity\cite{zhang2021spherical}.
 Propagating fields leave characteristic imprints in their absorption and differential scattering cross sections, which depend both on universal near-horizon physics and on the detailed geometry of the photon sphere and its unstable null orbits.
 At low frequencies these observables typically display universal behaviour, largely insensitive to the fine details of the spacetime \cite{das1997universality}, whereas at high frequencies they are controlled by the capture properties of null geodesics and by the structure of the photon sphere, which also underlies the phenomenology of black hole shadows and photon rings as observed in M87* and Sgr~A* \cite{EHT2019I,EHT2022I}.
 Wave-optics diffraction phenomena can also arise in black-hole scattering, such as the Poisson–Arago spot discussed for gravitational waves\cite{zhang2021poisson}.

 For a minimally coupled massless scalar field, this picture is well understood in benchmark geometries.
 In the zero-frequency limit the total absorption cross section approaches the area of the event horizon \cite{higuchi2001low,higuchi2002addendum}, while in the high-frequency regime it oscillates around the geometric capture cross section, with an oscillatory pattern that can be related to the properties of the unstable photon orbit and the associated Regge poles of the scattering matrix \cite{decanini2011universality,sanchez1978absorption}.
-These features have been established in detail for Schwarzschild and Reissner--Nordstr\"om black holes through a combination of partial-wave analysis and explicit geodesic control \cite{FHMscattering,crispino2009scattering}.
+These features have been established in detail for Schwarzschild and Reissner--Nordstr\"om black holes within the partial-wave framework pioneered for black-hole scattering by S\'anchez \cite{sanchez1978elastic} and developed further in subsequent work (see, e.g., \cite{FHMscattering,crispino2009scattering}).
 Full-wave computations of scalar scattering in nontrivial charged backgrounds, together with comparisons to geodesic and Regge-pole/glory approximations, have been carried out for charged dilatonic black holes \cite{huang2020scattering}.

 The quest to resolve the central singularities predicted by general relativity has motivated the study of regular black holes (RBHs) \cite{ansoldi2008spherical,lan2023regular,bronnikov2007regular,bambi2023regular}.
 Many such solutions arise in nonlinear electrodynamics and modify the inner structure while preserving asymptotic flatness \cite{ayon1998regular,ayon2000bardeen,balart2014regular}.
 In particular, the Bardeen and Hayward spacetimes \cite{bardeen1968non,hayward2006formation} provide simple models in which regular cores and effective charges reshape the effective potential and photon-sphere data, leading to characteristic changes in greybody factors and large-angle scattering patterns \cite{macedo2014absorption,macedo2015scattering}.